"Circle Bar Golf Club is, and always has been, a nonprofit corporation, dedicated to maintaining

 The course operated by Circle Bar Golf Club was originally the site of the

 homestead ranch of the area's first non-Indian settlers.
-According to Lawrence D. Hills, a pioneer son and area historian,
+As recalled by Lawrence D. Hills, a pioneer son and

-Jim Sanford and his family rode saddle horses up a crude trail and, happening upon the golf course site, Jim proclaimed,
+area historian, Jim Sanford and his family rode saddle horses up a crude trail and, happening upon the golf course site,

-Oakridge, by running a pipeline from a spring on the far side of the Sanford Ranch (likely near present-day ponds between
+water delivery to Oakridge, by running a pipeline from a spring on the far side of the Sanford Ranch (likely near present-day

-Ranch was later owned by Corley B. McFarland, a forest ranger in the early 1900s.
-McFarland Road, bordering the course to
+by the Sanford Ranch was later owned by Corley B. McFarland, a forest ranger in the early 1900s.
+McFarland Road, bordering

-the north, still bears his name.
-A portion of the old Sanford Ranch became known as the Circle Bar Ranch - and that name also
+the course to the north, still bears his name.
+A portion of the old Sanford Ranch became known as the Circle Bar Ranch - and

 near banks, and a railroad line was soon built up the North Fork, to get at the fine old-growth timber the company was promised